Luther George Jenkins -- Santee

+SANTEE -- Funeral services for Mr. Luther George Jenkins, 72, of 3451 Old State Road, Santee, will be held at 10 a.m.
+Friday, Sept.
+4, 2020, at Red Hill Baptist Church, 3425 Old State Road, Santee, with the Rev. Francis Rivers and the Rev. Dorothy White officiating.
+The services will be held on the exterior of the church.
+The interment is private.

+Drive-thru viewing is scheduled from 3 to 7 p.m.
+Thursday, Sept.
+3, at Williams Funeral Home of Elloree.

 Friends may call at the residence and at the funeral home.
-Please adhere to COVID-19 precautions when visiting the residence.
+Please adhere to COVID-19 precautions at all times.

 Obituaries Newsletter